Software Requirements Specification – Why does your startup need it? How to make it right?

 Supporting startups we meet enthusiastic entrepreneurs with ideas each day.
 They are totally different but almost everyone (who is not ‘tech-savvy’ or first-time entrepreneur) has one thing in common – they don’t have the idea documented or have just a small brief.
 However, this is not enough to give them an idea of the budget, timeline, or start the work.

-So today we wanted to outline the concept of Software Requirements Specification, reasons to invest time in it on the initial stage, and how to make it right.
+So today we wanted to outline the concept of Software Requirements Specification, reasons to invest time in it in the initial stage, and how to make it right.
 But let’s start from the very beginning.

 What is the Software Requirements Specification?